hantsy/jakartaee11-sandbox/docs/index.md

 Jakarta EE 11 continuously improves CDI alignments and the developer's productivity.

-Let's have a look at what's new in Jakarta EE 11.

 ## History

 Since Eclipse Foundation handed over the Java EE development, Jakarta EE has evolved steadily.